 Sure thing dude.
-Religion has always served as window dressing to justify psychopath brutality.
+Religion has always served as window dressing to justify psychopathic brutality.

 The sickly-sweet stench of weapon panic and its untruth lingers like poison gas and overpowers the intoxicating fragrance of God’s Truth: each unmistakable.
 It does not matter how long the former must sickens us, the latter will restore us to good health sooner or later.

 Those Chosen Few these days should let go of traditional religions and their mystical dead ends.
 They could revive itinerant Cathari communities and restore a superior Tao.
-It would be a great relief to receive an honest Consolamentum on my deathbed.
+It would greatly relieve me to receive an honest Consolamentum on my deathbed.

 Check this out if religion is your calling.